Harriett Liakakos

 Interment at Forest Lawn Cemetery.

-To send flowers to the family or plant a tree in memory of Harriett Liakakos, please visit Tribute Store
+To send flowers to the family of Harriett, please visit our floral store.

 Liakakos Prayers